20 Good movies to Learn Korean

 A mentally ill father is wrongly accused and, hence, imprisoned for murder.
 When he enters the jail, he befriends some real criminals.

-They decided to help him see his daughter, so they made a deal to bring her to the cell and have her be with her father.
+They decided to help him see his daughter, so they agreed to bring her to the cell and have her be with her father.

 A real-life incident took place in Chuncheon, Korea.

 The police tortured a man inside a jail under the charges of rape and murder of a 9-year-old girl.
-This incident occurred on September 27, 1972, and they acquitted him in November 2008.
+This incident occurred on 27 September 1972, and they were acquitted in November 2008.

-The movie offers a great way to learn colloquialisms in Korean.
-This can encourage you to gain an upper-intermediate level of Korean.
+The movie is a great way to learn Korean colloquialisms.
+This can help you reach an upper-intermediate level of Korean.

 16. How to Steal a Dog (개를 훔치는 완변한 방법), 2014